McuMirror/SD_EasyWebSocket/README.md

 My Blog: https://www.mgo-tec.com
 # Change log:
+(1.47)
+I added a function that can divide the Websocket header file and include the automatically acquired local IP address.
+EWS_Dev_AutoLIP_HandShake

 (1.45)
 A watchdog timer of ESP8266 to create a grace period to operate, has been added here and there yield ().
 As a result, I think the operation is stable.